 Funding For Courses

-There are several routes which you may choose to follow in pursuit of financial assistance, especially with respect to course fees.
+Below are the routes which you may choose to follow in pursuit of financial assistance with respect to course fees.

 Department of Social Protection: The Technical Employment Support Grant (TESG)

-In cases where your local Education Training Board (previously known as FAS) is unable to provide training in a particular field - and where the applicant is currently unemployed and seeking training in said field - Intreo may provide funding for the prospective student to receive such training at a private college, such as Pery Square College.
+In cases where your local Education Training Board (previously known as FAS) is unable to provide training in a particular field - and where the applicant is currently unemployed and seeking training in said field - Intreo / Social Welfare may provide funding for the prospective learner to receive such training at a private college, such as Pery Square College.
 One of the schemes setup for this purpose is The Technical Employment Support Grant (TESG).

-- Visit your nearest Intreo office.
-All Intreo Placement Officers should be aware of the TESG
+- Visit your nearest Intreo / Social Welfare office.
+All Intreo Placement / Social Welfare Officers should be aware of the TESG

-- Demonstrate to your Intreo Placement Officer that attending this course is part of your Action Plan to return to work
+- Demonstrate to your Intreo Placement / Social Welfare Officer that attending this course is part of your Action Plan to return to work

-Under the Education, Training and Development Option you may continue to get your Jobseeker’s Allowance or Jobseeker’s Benefit while attending certain courses of education, training or development.
+Under the Education, Training and Development Option you should continue to get your Jobseeker’s Allowance or Jobseeker’s Benefit while attending certain courses of education, training or development.

 Your Social Welfare Local Office may make special signing-on arrangements so that you can attend your course.